 Amanda Clayton – She Was Just Plain Dumb

 Well, I’ll be as straightforward as possible.
 She stole from the ones who needed the public money the most.
-Clayton was receiving food stamps, in other words she was living off of welfare.
+Clayton was receiving food stamps, in other words, she was living off of welfare.
 That’s not a crime, but it is if you don’t report your income to the authorities to stop the welfare funds.
-She was charged on Welfare Fraud – Failure to Inform, which is punishable by up to 4 years in prison.
+She was charged with Welfare Fraud – Failure to Inform, which is punishable by up to 4 years in prison.

 Patty Bigbee – The Human Trafficker

 When it comes to criminals and people undeserving of winning the lottery, few can compare to Patty Bigbee.
 This regular Florida resident had only two vices in life – an intense passion for the lottery and… well… human trafficking.